fdeblasio/pokeemerald-expansion/notes.md

         - Wally in Victory Road after he's beaten there (this one might just be a flag issue on the current save)
 - Edit contests?
 - Update Favor Lady's items to include new items
-- Easy Chat for non-base Hoenn mons (especially now that the National Dex is disabled)
-    - National Dex is disabled but Frontier/Trainer Hill mons are now registered.
-Potentially see if those can be added to easy chat anyways
 - Diversify water routes instead of just Tentacool/Wingull (definitely add more Carvanha, especially around Team Aqua-related areas; bring some fishing encounters to Surf)
 - Add postgame starters to Hoenn Pokédex?
     - They need Hoenn Pokédex completed to get, but could have them act similarly to Jirachi/Deoxys